by Kelley Elliott and Brian Kennedy, Expedition Coordinators, NOAA Office of Ocean Exploration and Research

 One of the hallmarks of this expedition will be the high-definition video provided from OER’s new Deep Discoverer remotely operated vehicle (ROV) and Seirios camera platform.
 When deployed from the Okeanos Explorer, Deep Discoverer and Seirios will provide scientists and the audiences onshore with the very first video footage from many of the deepwater areas in along the Northeast U.S. Canyons and Mytilus Seamount.
 All expedition participants are anxious to see the spectacular habitats and marine life we’ll discover.

-An Expedition Educational Module provides products specifically tied to the expedition, including: standards-based lesson plans, background information, ocean career connections, and more.
+An Expedition Educational Module provides products specifically tied to the expedition, including: standards-based lesson plans, a highlight video from one of the scientists participating in the expedition, background information, ocean career connections, and more.
 The Expedition Education Module also includes links to previous OER-sponsored expeditions in the region and their associated lesson plans.
 An "Ask an Explorer" feature on the expedition website provides opportunity for students and educators to submit questions to, and receive answers from, the explorers during the expedition.